Choosing The Right Hardwood Floor Is A Difficult Decision

 As there is a large variety of hardwood species, colors, patterns and grains within the same species, choosing the right hardwood floor can prove to be a difficult decision.
-That is why is very important to see a sample of the wood you wish to have in your home.
+That is why is very important to see a sample of the floor's wood you wish to have installed in your home.
 Here is a short list with the most common hardwood species.

 The sapwood of ash is light-colored to nearly white and the heartwood varies from greyish or light brown, to pale yellow streaked with brown.
-This hardwood is good in nailing, screwing and gluing, and can be stained to a very good finish.
+Ash hardwood is good in nailing, screwing and gluing, and can be stained to a very good finish.
 It dries fairly easily with minimal degrade, and there is little movement in performance.

 The sapwood of beech is white with a reddish cast, while the heartwood ranges from pale to dark reddish brown.
 The grain is close with a fine, even texture.
 Color variation between strips is moderate to wide.
-It has good nailing and gluing properties and can be stained to a good finish.
+Beech hardwood has good nailing and gluing properties and can be stained to a good finish.

 The sapwood of red oak is light-colored and the heartwood is light to dark brown.
-White oak is mostly straight-grained with a medium to coarse texture, with longer rays than red oak.
+White oak hardwood is mostly straight-grained with a medium to coarse texture, with longer rays than red oak.